Billie Jean King: 1964

 In 1964, King won four relatively minor titles but lost to Margaret Court in the Wimbledon semi-finals.
 She defeated Ann Haydon-Jones at both the Wightman Cup and Fed Cup but lost to Court in the final of the Federation Cup.
-At the U.S. Championships, fifth-seeded Nancy Richey Gunter upset third-seeded King in the quarterfinals.
+At the U.S. Championships, fifth-seeded Nancy Richey upset third-seeded King in the quarterfinals.
 Late in the year, King decided to make a full-time commitment to tennis.
-While a history major at Los Angeles State College King made the decision to play full-time when businessman Robert Mitchell offered to pay her way to Australia so that she could train under the great Australian coach Mervyn Rose.
+While a history major at Los Angeles State College, King made the decision to play full-time when businessman Robert Mitchell offered to pay her way to Australia so that she could train under the great Australian coach Mervyn Rose.
 While in Australia, King played three tournaments that year and lost in the quarterfinals of the Queensland Grass Court Championships, the final of the New South Wales Championships (to Court), and the third round of the Victorian Championships.